Fixed Effects and the Generalized Mundlak Estimator: Examples

+Our approach is related to classic panel data literature, \textit{e.g.}, \cite{mundlak1978pooling, chamberlain1984panel,chamberlain2010binary,altonji2005cross}.
+Similar to these papers, we develop a conditional approach, where we effectively control for heterogeneity across groups using group-level balancing scores.
+Our key contribution to this literature is to show how these statistics arise naturally from the design model and connect this approach to modern estimation algorithms developed for cross-sectional data.

-Our approach is also related to random effects models studied in panel data literature (see \cite{arellano2011nonlinear} for a recent review).
-For example, \cite{arellano2016nonlinear} explicitly model the conditional distributions of unobservables given the individual characteristics and achieve identification using results from nonparametric nonlinear deconvolution literature (\cite{hu2008instrumental}).
-There are two important differences between our approach and theirs.
-First, we do not put restriction on the dimension of the unobserved group-level characteristics, while such restriction are instrumental for \cite{arellano2016nonlinear}.
-Second, we do not use outcome data to deal with unobserved heterogeneity.
-In this sense we follow a design-based tradition used in causal inference literature.
+Our results are also connected to random effects models studied in the more recent panel data literature (see \citet{arellano2011nonlinear} for a recent review).
+For example, \citet{arellano2016nonlinear} explicitly model the distribution of the outcomes and assignments given the individual unobservable characteristics and achieve identification using results from nonparametric nonlinear deconvolution literature (\citet{hu2008instrumental}).
+The key conceptual and practical difference between our approach and theirs is that we do not use the outcome data to deal with unobserved heterogeneity and rely only on the distribution of treatments and covariates for identification.
+In this sense, we follow a tradition used in causal inference literature (\citet*{rosenbaum_book, imbens2015causal, abadie2020sampling}).

+Our approach is connected to grouped fixed effects strategies (\citet*{hahn2010panel, bonhomme2015grouped,bonhomme2022discretizing}).
+Similar to this literature, we propose pooling data across groups with similar aggregate statistics.
+There are two main differences, though.
+As discussed above, we do not use the outcome data, instead focusing on the assignment process.
+Also, our identification and inference results are valid for groups of small size, whereas statistical results in the other literature are based on approximations with large groups.

+Finally, our results are related to recent literature on regression models with fixed effects (\textit{e.g.},\citet{de2020two,goodman2021difference,wooldridge2021two}).
+Similar to these papers, we discuss the interpretation of the least-squares estimators under heterogeneity in treatment effects and develop an estimator that is robust to the presence of such heterogeneity.
+Our focus, however, is quite different: instead of restricting the conditional outcome distributions, we focus on the assignment model and achieve robustness by using it to construct the estimator.